-Social justice and the arts take center stage this fall as part of a free virtual public series featuring CU Boulder and community artists and educators.
+Social justice and the arts take center stage this fall as part of a virtual public series featuring CU Boulder and community artists and educators.

 “Dialogues on Art and Social Justice,” a series sponsored by the Boulder County Arts Alliance and CU Boulder’s Office for Outreach and Engagement, brings together Black, Indigenous and Latinx artists from campus and the community.
 Each event will feature artists in conversation with each other about their practice, experience and perspective on being an artist in the United States and how their work engages with social justice.